MrPTowers/threads-and-scheduling/README.md

 ---
 People:
 1. Uriel Fuentes: Offered insight on edevice message parsing and subprocess library use
-2. Gabriel Roman: Explained semaphore use cases for the project
+2. Gabriel Romero: Explained semaphore use cases for the project

 Online:
 1. https://stackoverflow.com/questions/7749341/basic-python-client-socket-example